 in a lifetime experience

-The two guys have travelled and photographed extensively – within Australia and overseas – and Ray is looking forward to venturing out with Glenn on his maiden Fotoworkshops tour, to explore the beauty and diversity of Sri Lanka.
+Glenn has travelled and photographed extensively – within Australia and overseas – and is excited to lead the group through the beauty and diversity of Sri Lanka.

 Don’t miss a shot

 Be in the right place